 - Separate the eggs.

-- Mix the egg yolks with sugar, warm water, vegetable oil, and cacao.
+- In a medium mixing bowl mix the egg yolks with sugar, water, vegetable oil, and cocoa powder.
 Mix until the sugar is dissolved.

-- Separate, mix flour, baking soda, and baking powder.
+- Separate, blend together flour, baking soda, and baking powder.
 Set aside.

-- Beat the egg whites to a soft peak.
+- In a separate mixing bowl, beat the egg whites to a soft peak.

-- Add the egg yolks over the egg whites and mix with a spatula.
+- Add the egg yolks mixture over the egg whites and incorporate them gently with a spatula.
 Do not overmix.

-- Add the flour to the eggs, using a spatula, mixing from underneath to the surface to incorporate all ingredients.
+- Add the flour to the eggs combination, using a spatula, mixing from underneath to the surface, to incorporate all ingredients.

-- Place the cake batter in three buttered and floured cake pans and bake for about 20 minutes or until it passes the toothpick test.
+- Place the cake batter in three buttered and floured cake pans and bake for about 20 minutes or until they pass the toothpick test.

-- Let them cool on a rack while you work on the ganache filling.
+- Allow the cakes to cool on a rack while you work on the ganache filling.

 Filling:

-- In a small saucer, bring to a boil 9.5 fl. oz of heavy cream.
+- In a small saucer, bring to a boil the heavy cream, then remove from the heat.
 Place the mint leaves in the heavy cream and let infuse for 10 minutes.

-- Remove the mint leaves and bring the heavy cream to a boil again.
+- Remove and discard the mint leaves and bring the heavy cream to a boil again.

 - Pour the heavy cream over the white chocolate and mix slowly with a spatula until the chocolate melts and becomes smooth.
 Set aside to cool.